aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 ^^^^^^^

-Plugins are an integral part of ScanCode Toolkit in the sense they are used to easily extend Scancode capabilities, and developers can code their own plugins according to their requirements.
+Plugins are an integral part of ScanCode Toolkit in the sense they are used to easily extend ScanCode capabilities, and developers can code their own plugins according to their requirements.

 This section has documentation on: